Faculty of Medicine

 “At the University of Ottawa Faculty of Medicine, we believe that success comes through innovation.
 The Faculty of Medicine defies the conventional in the groundbreaking ways we seek to improve health care and medical education.”

-- Jacques Bradwejn, Dean of the Faculty of Medicine
+- Jacques Bradwejn, former Dean of the Faculty of Medicine

 The Faculty of Medicine believes that a great medical school is defined not only by its achievements but also by its commitment to serve the public good.
 We strive to accelerate promising research, recruit top talent and enrich medical education.